piusdahinden/expirest/README.md

 ## Installation

-**So far, the package has not yet been submitted to CRAN.** The development version of is available from [GitHub](https://github.com/piusdahinden/expirest).
-Installation from this source is easily done by using ‘install\_github()’ function from the ‘devtools’ package:
+**So far, the package has not yet been submitted to CRAN.** The development version is available from [GitHub](https://github.com/piusdahinden/expirest).
+Installation from this source is easily done by using `install_github()` function from the `devtools` package:

 ``` r
 # install.packages("devtools")